 - Select the film.
 Most films require you to pay a license fee to screen the film for more than just one person.
 VegFund can fund up to $250 towards licensing fees and will reimburse you after the film has been screened.
 See VegFund’s list of recommended films for screening events.

 - Determine the venue.
 You know your community, so you are in the best position to determine the type of venue to suit your needs.
 Many activists screen films in local schools, churches, or libraries, which typically don’t charge hefty rental fees.
 You can also consider renting a public movie theatre — in some cases, with VegFund’s help.

 - Order the film.
-Many filmmakers will send you a DVD or Blu-ray; others will send you a link to a download or streaming site.
+Some filmmakers will send you a DVD or Blu-ray; others will send a link to a download or streaming site.
 Make sure you know what format your venue requires, have the film in-hand, and test it well in advance of your event.
 Distributors of DVDs may require at least 14 days advance notice to get a copy of a film to you.

 - Watch the film.
 Make sure you’re familiar with the content of the film in case you get questions from attendees.
 You may also offer an introduction to the film or hold a discussion or Q&A session following the screening.
 Films are an entertaining and natural way to engage audiences, so use the screening as an opportunity to make stronger connections to film-goers.

 - Assemble a team.
 We recommend enlisting at least one other person to help set up, answer questions from individuals, keep track of the number of individuals you reach, and clean up after the event.

 - Promote your event.
 Your goal should be to attract as many non-vegans as possible, so make sure you’re advertising your event well in advance.
 Focus on reaching non-vegan audiences.
 Check out our post How to Attract Non-Vegans to Your Events for further guidance.